ace-wg/est-oscore/draft-ietf-ace-coap-est-oscore.md

 In case of CBOR-encoded objects, there is a single Content-Format, TBD6, that MUST be supported by both the EST-oscore servers and clients.

+EDITOR NOTE: Specify the CDDL structure of /csrattrs and point to appropriate document for its semantics.

 In the case of CBOR-encoded request to /skg, the two parts of the response are also CBOR encoded.
 The certificate part is encoded as the application/cose-c509-cert object (Content-Format identifier TBD6), while the corresponding private key is encoded as application/cose-key (Content-Format identifier 101).
 EDITOR NOTE: Align the private key container with issue #150 in the c509 github page.